 |Last T20s||Glamorgan v Leicestershire at Cardiff, Aug 23, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Ned Eckersley left Leicestershire's awards night down laden with trophies.
+Ned Eckersley left Leicestershire's awards night in 2013 downladen with trophies.
 He won six, including being named Leicestershire's Cricketer of the Year as well as collecting the Player of the Year honour from both supporters and players alike.
-Other awards piled up for batting and fielding (his keeping had also come on leaps and bounds).
+Other awards piled up for batting and fielding, the latter illustrating that his keeping had also come on leaps and bounds).